 Does anyone think that the Sentinel's headline and sub-headline on the article below is odd?
 After all, vehicles don't drive themselves.
 Someone is required to turn the key in the ignition, to point the vehicle in a direction and to decide how fast it is going, etc. To paraphrase a famous anti-gun control saying, "Vehicles don't kill people; people kill people."
 So why the seeming rush to exonerate the Orange County deputy, James R. Brannon, when as the article points out, "Troopers said they have not determined how fast the deputy was driving at the time of the accident."

-Sentinel is trying to make it sound like this incident could just be an unfortunate accident--with no culpability on the part of the deputy.
+Yet the Sentinel is trying to make it sound like this incident could just be an unfortunate accident--with no culpability on the part of the deputy.
 Notice how they immediately--in the very first paragraph--ascribe this tragedy to unsafe conditions caused by the lack of a traffic light, without even knowing whether the deputy might have been at fault.

 In the third paragraph they go further in trying to exonerate the deputy--again without any evidence--by blaming the victim, 38-year-old Shaun McCann, for allegedly having been wearing sunglasses, talking on his cell phone and stepping in front of the deputy's vehicle--although we thought that when driving the burden was supposed to be on drivers to look out for pedestrians, not the other way around.
 Notice that the source for the information on the victim is a spokesperson for the Sheriff's Office.
 Hardly an unbiased source since the S.O. clearly has an interest in clearing its deputy.
 It also seems hard to believe that someone would be wearing sunglasses at NIGHT (the time given for this incident is 8:20 p.m.).

 Then paragraphs 6 through 11 are used to try to create the impression that the deputy possibly couldn't be at fault (although how could they know that yet when the Florida Highway Patrol is still investigating?).
 The number of accidents at this location is cited as is the lack of a traffic light and "pedestrians darting across the parkway" on a regular basis all to make it seem like this is just a naturally unsafe location.
-Some unspoken assumption seems to exist on the part of the
+Some unspoken assumption seems to exist on the part of the Sentinel reporters that a law enforcement officer could never do something--such as driving recklessly--that would endanger the safety of civilians.
+The loved ones of those innocent third parties killed as a result of high-speed chases by law enforcement--including Sheriff Kevin Beary's deputies-- would surely beg to differ with that assumption.

 http://www.orlandosentinel.com/news/local/orange/orl-pedestrian1407oct14,0,3097743.story